percona/community/content/blog/2021-11-08-the-errant-gtid.md

 #### Repair the issue

-Now let's move to the primary.
+Now let's move to the **primary**.

-Once on the **primary** we want to insert a pseudo transaction to resolve the errant transaction the replica.
+Once on the **primary** we want to insert a pseudo transaction to resolve the errant transaction from the replica.
 ```
 mysql_primary> set gtid_next='858d4d54-3fe1-11ec-a7e8-080027ae8b99:2';
 Query OK, 0 rows affected (0.00 sec)